Deadpixel66/gentooinstall/README.md

 # gentooinstall
-Run this with a blank install media
+Run this with a blank harddrive